sophieyeh256/sophieyeh256.github.io/README.md

-# Welcome to Sophie's Data Science Project Portfolio! 👋
+# Welcome to Sophie's Data Science Portfolio! 👋

 ## Bio
 * Working at DuPont as a Data & Systems Analyst in Product Stewardship and Regulatory, participating in the Supply Chain Rotational Program.